 There are lots of ways to develop the core muscles.
 Doing focused abdominal and back exercises or a Pilates routine are two ways.
 Simply focusing on contracting the core during regular fitness exercises can have benefits on its own.
 Yoga is also another way to target the core muscles when cued correctly.
 It’s important to take a balanced approach to training these muscles by not overemphasizing the abdominals and neglecting the back muscles and pelvic floor.
 Remember, the objective is to develop a strong muscular girdle around the entire torso and pelvis.

-To get started, check with your local community center if they offer Pilates, core based Yoga, or other forms of core conditioning.
-You can also check out a specialized Pilates studios as they have other Pilates equipment like reformer, stability chair and ladder barrel that can give you additional challenge or support.
+To get started, check with your local community center if they offer Pilates, core-based Yoga, or other forms of core conditioning.
+You can also check out specialized Pilates studios as they have other Pilates equipment like reformer, stability chair, and ladder barrel that can give you additional challenge or support.
 Make sure you work with certified fitness professionals that have extensive knowledge and know what they specialize in, so they can modify exercises if you have any past injuries or special conditions.
 Once you’ve mastered the exercises you can incorporate them into your own fitness routine and enjoy the benefits of having a strong mid-section.